ammar-ahmed22/ammarahmedca/README.md

 ## 💬 Feedback

 If you have any feedback, please reach out to me at ammar.ahmed1@uwaterloo.ca.
+If you find any bugs/issues with the Chess game, please create an issue or feel free to make a PR with a fix.

 ## 📋 Articles/References